Permanent Waves: Recording

 In September 1979, Rush headed to Le Studio in Morin-Heights, Quebec to record Permanent Waves with Brown and engineer Paul Northfield.
 Having recorded their previous two studio albums in Wales the band felt it was time for a change and initially chose Trident Studios in London, but cancelled due to the high costs of studio time and accommodation.
 The idea of working in a busy city environment became something they now wished to avoid and instead sought a remote location.

 The recording sessions involved the band tweaking the settings of instruments and positioning of microphones.
 They recorded basic tracks with multiple takes until they captured the best performance.
 While Lee, Lifeson, and Brown began overdubs, Peart began attempting to write another longer song, and after enduring three days of writer's block, "Natural Science" was born.
 Fin Costello was then brought in to photograph the band in the studio.
-Cover art director Hugh Syme was also brought in and recorded a piano solo on "Different Strings".
+Cover art director Hugh Syme was also brought in and played piano on "Different Strings".
 Music was composed for "Natural Science", with some parts reused from the discarded "Green Knight" track.
 The water sounds at the beginning of the song were created by splashing oars in the private lake, performed by Brown and studio assistant Kim Bickerdike, and the natural echo outside was used to record various instruments.
 The rough mixes on the album were complete, and the final mix was completed in two weeks at Trident Studios.

 Upon the album's completion, Lifeson felt unsure about the record and for a period of time, could not listen to it due to his feeling that it failed to present any fresh ideas.
 His opinion changed when he first heard the album on the radio after its release, realising he had overreacted.
 The group had difficulty in coming up with a title for the album, partly due to a lack of a unifying or conceptual theme that previous Rush albums had.
 Peart said the title was a tongue-in-cheek reference to the New wave scene in music at the time, not towards the bands but the music press, particularly in England, "that is inclined to write off any band that was around last week and go for whatever's happening this week."